hourin0/IkoraOS/README.md

 # IkoraOS
-basic x86 Operating System written in Assembly
+a simple x86 Operating System written in Assembly